 The deferred costs of sales to distributors have historically had very little risk of impairment due to the margins the Company earns on sales of its products and the relatively long life-cycle of the Company's products.
 Product returns from distributors that are ultimately scrapped have historically been immaterial.
-In addition, price-protection and price-adjustment credits granted to distributors historically have not exceeded the margins the Company earns on sales of its products.
-The

-Company continuously monitors the level and nature of product returns and is in frequent contact with the distributors to ensure reserves are established for all known material issues.
+In addition, price protection and price-adjustment credits granted to distributors historically have not exceeded the margins the Company earns on sales of its products.
+The Company continuously monitors the level and nature of product returns and is in frequent contact with the distributors to ensure reserves are established for all known material issues.

-As of August 3, 2013 and November 3, 2012, the Company had gross deferred revenue of \$326.2 million and \$299.0 million, respectively, and gross deferred cost of sales of \$67.2 million and \$60.5 million, respectively.
-Deferred income on shipments to distributors increased in the first nine months of fiscal 2013 primarily as a result of a mix shift in favor of higher margin products sold into the channel.
+As of August 2, 2014 and November 2, 2013, the Company had gross deferred revenue of \$356.1 million and \$309.2 million, respectively, and gross deferred cost of sales of \$70.3 million and \$61.8 million, respectively.
+Deferred income on shipments to distributors increased in the first nine months of fiscal 2014 primarily as a result of an increase in product shipments into the channel during fiscal 2014 in order to support anticipated sales demand and, to a lesser extent, deferred income acquired as part of the Acquisition.

-The Company generally offers a twelve-month warranty for its products.
+The Company generally offers a twelve -month warranty for its products.
 The Company's warranty policy provides for replacement of defective products.
 Specific accruals are recorded for known product warranty issues.
-Product warranty expenses during each of the three- and nine-month periods ended August 3, 2013 and August 4, 2012 were not material.
+Product warranty expenses during each of the three- and nine-month periods ended August 2, 2014 and August 3, 2013 were not material.